-Grout sealer is available in spray-on formulas, ready-to-apply tubes, or larger quart and gallon size containers that require rag or sponge application.
+Grout sealer is available in spray-on formulas, ready-to-apply tubes, or larger quart and gallon size containers that require brush, rag, or sponge application.
 Take your pick of how you’d like to apply a sealant to your grout, keeping in mind the square footage you need to cover.
 While a tube of grout sealer is convenient, it probably isn’t a practical choice for larger jobs.
 Spray-on formulas help achieve a consistent, even layer of sealant over the surface, but gallon-size containers will offer the most bang for your buck.

-Some grout sealers are water-based formulas, while others are solvent-based.
+Most grout sealers today are water-based formulas, but there are also solvent-based products.
 Water-based grout sealers offer more surface-level protection and won’t penetrate as deeply into porous grout, but they also don’t produce as many odors or VOCs as some solvent-based formulas.
 For deep protection of your grout, however, a solvent-based impregnator-sealer is the best bet, since it’ll fill spaces and protect your grout from deep within.

-While some grout sealers are intended for grout only, other formulas can be used on cement, granite, and other types of natural stone.
+While some grout sealers are intended for grout only, other formulas can be used on ceramic or porcelain tile, cement, granite, marble, and other types of natural stone.
 Look for a non-corrosive formula to ensure that it won’t damage your treated surface.
-And if you plan to use it on a food prep or dining surface, like kitchen counters or a bar top, then look for a product that's labeled as safe for contact with food.
+And if you plan to use it on a food-prep or dining surface, like kitchen counters or a bar top, then look for a product that's labeled as safe for contact with food.